 - Counseled a US company in litigation against several Central American companies for breach of contract.
 Successfully obtained judgment after navigating the Hague Convention On Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters.

 - Counseled a US construction company in breach of contract dispute against nation-wide organization with no formal corporate identity.
 Litigation involved the use of multiple alter egos and shell corporations related to non-existent entities.

 Professional, Business and civic Affiliations

-- President-Elect, Board of Directors, George Washington University Law School Alumni Association (2017 – present)
+- President, Board of Directors, George Washington University Law School Alumni Association (2017 – present)

 - Executive Committee, George Washington University Law School Alumni Association, Board of Directors (2013 – present)

 - Board of Directors, Georgetown Business Association (2014 – 2016), Executive Committee (2014 – 2016)